ministryofjustice/itpolicycontent/content/security/framework/password-standard.md

 Follow the [GOV.UK advice][govukpasswords] to generate your passwords.
 Use a separate and unique password for each account or service.

-Follow the MOJ [MOJ password Guidance][pg] to learn about using passwords, and your responsibilities for them.
+Follow the [MOJ password Guidance][pg] to learn about using passwords, and your responsibilities for them.

 <!--